vimcasts/vimcasts.org/source/episodes/69-packages.md

 ```

 Vim has supported plugins since version 6, but until recently there was no convenient way of managing the `runtimepath`.
-You had to do it by hand, or you had to install a plugin to automate the runtimepath management.
+You had to do it by hand, or you had to install a plugin such as [pathogen][] to automate the runtimepath management.
 With version 8, Vim released the packages feature to fill this gap.

 ### What's a Package?